Elphus Mathebula

-Elphus Fani Mathebula is a South African politician who has been a Member of the National Assembly of South Africa for the African National Congress since 2019.
+Elphus Fani Mathebula is a South African politician who served as a Member of the National Assembly of South Africa for the African National Congress from 2019 until 2024.

 Background

 Mathebula has a certificate in Management Development for Finance from the University of the Witwatersrand, a Certificate in Executive Leadership Municipal Development from the University of Pretoria and a Certificate in Provincial and Local Government Law from the University of South Africa.
 As of 2019, he is studying for a Bachelor of Laws (LLB) degree.